 - Cars and self-propelled vehicles like boats, snowmobiles, motorcycles, and their parts.

-- All personal belongings are kept in the basement.
+- All personal belongings are in the basement.

 The Cost of Flood Insurance Policy

-To mitigate your losses in the event of rain damage during a storm, filing a claim on time is essential.
+Filing a claim on time is essential to mitigate your losses in the event of rain damage during a storm.
 Here are the steps on how to file a rain damage claim.

 - Contact your insurer and inform them about the rain damage your home suffered.